 How do most people pay for breast augmentation?

 Here are some of the most common ways people pay for breast augmentation:

 Out-of-pocket: Many people pay for their breast implants surgery out-of-pocket using their personal savings, credit cards, or financing plans.

 Financing: Some plastic surgery practices offer financing plans to help patients pay for their breast augmentation surgery over time.
 These plans often require a credit check and may charge interest.

 Insurance: In general, breast augmentation is considered an elective cosmetic procedure and is not covered by health insurance.
 However, in some cases, insurance may cover the cost of breast augmentation costs or reconstruction surgery after a mastectomy.

 What is a gummy bear implants?

 “Gummy bear” is an informal descriptor used for form-stable or highly cohesive silicone gel implants.
 These implants are characterized as form-stable due to their ability to maintain their shape even in the event of the implant shell being compromised, akin to the consistency of gummy bears.
 The gel within these implants is notably dense rather than liquid.

 Learn about Breast Augmentation Cost!
 Contact us Today!

-Interested in Breast surgery like breast augmentations.
-Book your consult with cosmetic surgeon Dr. Matthew Schulman
+Interested in breast enhancement surgery like breast augmentations.
+Book your consult with board certified plastic surgeon in NYC Dr. Matthew Schulman.